jensma-de/MM58167-ISA-RTC/README.md

 ![header](./info/bom.PNG)

 **Note for the battery holder**: The holder I used is just labeled "Rainpro".
 No idea about the exact model.
-Should be a very common part, though.
+Should be a very CR2032 battery holder, though.
 Here's a picture of the listing:

 ![header](./info/battery.png)